PruthvirajIngale81/Pruthvi_portfolio/README.md

-Design and Styling:
+### Design and Styling:

 The website follows a clean and modern design.
 A color scheme is used to convey professionalism and trust.

-Contributing:

-Contributions to this project are currently not accepted.

 Contact Information:

-For any inquiries or feedback, feel free to contact Pruthvi Ingale at pruthvirajingale0081@gmail.com
+For any inquiries or feedback, feel free to contact me at `pruthvirajingale0081@gmail.com`